Pascal CRÉPEY

 Diploma(s): Doctorat

-Affiliation(s): Département Méthodes quantitatives en santé publique (METIS), Department of Quantitative Methods in Public Health, UMR 6051 ARENES-CRAPE
+Affiliation(s): Département Méthodes quantitatives en santé publique (METIS), UMR 6051 ARENES

 Curriculum